Looking for information but not sure where to start?

 RESIDENCY PROGRAM STRUCTURE

-The Possibilities Clinic currently has 2 Clinical Psychology residency positions.
-There are two residency tracks: the Child and Adolescent Track and the Adult Track.
-Residents have a major rotation in assessment (ADHD and LD) and intervention (major therapies like CBT) and can choose from several minor rotations listed below.
+Residents have a major rotation in assessment (ADHD and LD and comorbidities) and intervention (major therapies including ADHD coaching, CBT, DBT) and can choose from several minor rotations listed below.
 The major rotation is 3 days a week and there are 2 minor rotations of 1 day a week for 6 months each.
 The fifth weekday is reserved for didactics, program evaluation, and research or dissertation work.
-Residents are supervised by Ph.D.
-Clinical Psychologists registered in either Child and Adolescent, Adult, or both populations.
-There are many registered Clinical Psychologists at the Possibilities Clinic who receive dedicated time to provide supervision for the residency program.
+Residents are supervised by Ph.D. level Clinical Psychologists registered in either Child and Adolescent, Adult, or both populations.
+There are a sufficient number of registered Clinical Psychologists at the Possibilities Clinic who receive dedicated time to provide supervision for the Residency Program.
 Supervision is provided for the required number of hours set by the Canadian Psychological Association Accreditation standards.
-The residency will provide at least the required 1600 hours over the course of the year between the beginning of September 2023 and the end of August 2024.
+At 1880 hours, the residency offers more than the CPA Accreditation requirement of at least 1600 hours over the course of the year.

 CLINICAL ROTATIONS